genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 If spike-ins were used to calibrate technical noise, then the separate Technical Noise Fit plot is displayed.
-On this plot, each dot corresponds to a “ technical gene” (spike-in gene).It plots the mean normalized count across all samples on the x-coordinate and the squared coefficient of variation (CV2) of the normalized counts across all samples on the y-coordinate.
+On this plot, each dot corresponds to a " technical gene" (spike-in gene).It plots the mean normalized count across all samples on the x-coordinate and the squared coefficient of variation (CV2) of the normalized counts across all samples on the y-coordinate.
 The coefficient of variation is defined as